gurrgur/er-patcher/README.md

 | `-s` or `--skip-intro`                  | Skip intro logos on startup.                                                    |
 | `-f` or `--remove-60hz-fullscreen`      | Remove the 60 Hz limit in fullscreen<br>mode (unneeded with Proton).            |
 ## Windows support
 It works on Windows as well.
-The following launch option line works in case you installed Python from Microsoft Store e.g.:
+The following launch option line works in case you installed Python from Microsoft Store, e.g.:
 > `python er-patcher --rate 165 --all -- %command%`

 Note: It spawns a python console which will close by itself after the game has stopped running.
 You can try using `pythonw` instead if you find it annoying. `python` needs to be in PATH for Windows to find it in any case.